 Basic etiquette rules for family members:

-- Respect each other’s personal space.
+- Respect each other’s personal space and don't crowd them.

 - Respect each other’s belongings.